This article was written by Kyle Ohman.

-- Along with desire, rebounding has a lot to do with technique.
-The better a player's technique is, the better a rebounder they will become.
+- Along with desire, rebounding the basketball has a lot to do with technique.
+The better a player’s technique is, the better a rebounder they will become.

-- Forearm: The first thing that you must do when the shot goes up is locate the offensive player with your forearm.
+- Forearm: The first thing that you must do when the shot goes up is to locate the offensive player with your forearm.
 If you try to go straight for the box out, you will allow the player to fake one way or the other and potentially get around you.
-A forearm to the chest of the offensive player allows you to locate and stop them as you go into your box out motion.
+A forearm to the offensive player’s chest allows you to locate and stop them as you go into your box out motion.

-- Hip/Butt: It is important that you don't allow the player to break contact with you after the forearm by immediately putting you hip/butt on them and driving them backwards with a low strong base.
+- Hip/Butt: You mustn’t allow the player to break contact with you after the forearm by immediately putting your hip/backside on them and driving them backward with a low strong base.
 If you have good positioning, the offensive player may try to drive you under the basket to take away your rebounding angle.
 So make sure that you keep this low strong base and drive them back instead of being driven forward.

 - Offensive Rebounding

 - Depending on your location when the ball goes up, you will have different strategies on what type of move you use to get the offensive rebound.

 - Close to the Basket: If you are already close to the basket and the defender has inside position on you, then try to drive them under the basket so that they do not have a good angle once the ball comes off the rim.
 Don’t extend your arms when driving them under the basket.
 Instead, use your legs to generate force and leverage to drive them under the basket.

 - Away From the Basket: If you are out away from the basket and your defender has good positioning, you will want to try to use a swim move or a spin move to get past them.
 The key to this type of move is not to let them make solid first contact with you.
 Fake one way to get them to shift, and then make your move past them the other direction.

 - Inside Position: If, for some reason, you have an inside position when the shot goes up, treat it just like a defensive box out.

 3. First to React the Rebound